AKAY07/CroSS-ZEro-GAME/README.md

                                       # CroSS-ZEro-GAME
-A small game Made on basis of 2d matrix and jawa awt(EASIEST WAY TO DO MAKE THIS GAME)
+A small game Made on basis of 2d matrix and jawa awt(EASIEST WAY TO MAKE THIS GAME)
 ##############################################################################################
 ##############################################################################################
 ##############################################################################################